whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ### Attendance

-This module I attended all days and classes on-time with the exception of an absence on Friday, May 3d.
+This module I attended all days and classes on-time.

 ### Work